node011/Jlaive/README.md

 ## Known issues

 - `Assembly.GetEntryAssembly()` returns null.
 Use `Assembly.GetExecutingAssembly()` instead.
-- Getting the current file name will return a file name with the wrong extension.
-Use `Path.ChangeExtension("", null)` on the file name to get the correct extension.
+- Getting the current file name will return a file name with the .exe file extension at the end.
 - `Hidden` option does not work on Windows Terminal.

 ## Disclaimer